awsdocs/aws-elemental-mediastore-user-guide/doc_source/policies-examples-cross-acccount-https.md

-# Example Container Policy: Cross\-Account Read Access over HTTPS<a name="policies-examples-cross-acccount-https"></a>
+# Example container policy: Cross\-account read access over HTTPS<a name="policies-examples-cross-acccount-https"></a>

 This example policy allows access to the `GetObject` and `DescribeObject` operations on any object \(as specified by the \* at the end of the resource path\) that is owned by root user user of the specified <other acct number>\.
 It specifies that this access has the condition of requiring HTTPS for the operations: